 This series was produced in partnership with the Pulitzer Center.
-This is the third part of the RoundTable’s three-part series: Lead pipes in Evanston: How local government inaction reinforces inequity
+This is the third part of the RoundTable’s three-part series: Lead pipes in Evanston: How local government inaction reinforces inequity.
+(Part one in the series is posted here and part two is here.)

 A dispenser holding a five-gallon water jug sits in Evanston resident Oliver Ruff’s kitchen.
 With separate warm and cool spigots, the dispenser provides water that Ruff uses for drinking, cooking and making tea.